chapel-lang/chapel/doc/rst/users-guide/datapar/forall.rst

 run the iterations serially or in parallel, and in any order.

-Practically speaking, these characteristics mean that there can be no synchronization dependences between iterations of a forall-loop as there could be in a coforall-loop; doing so could cause deadlock depending on how the iterations are mapped to tasks.
+Practically speaking, these characteristics mean that there can be no synchronization dependencies between iterations of a forall-loop as there could be in a coforall-loop; doing so could cause deadlock depending on how the iterations are mapped to tasks.
 In addition, there should typically be no loop-carried dependences across